 Though the residents are working fewer consecutive hours, the study into their sleeping habits doesn’t indicate that they are sleeping while off the clock.
 You can require trainees to work fewer hours, but can you require them to sleep once they are off-duty?

-Fewer hours hasn’t mean less work
+Fewer hours hasn’t meant less work

 Work expectations haven’t changed in order to keep up with the change in shift regulations.
 That means that what interns used to have to accomplish during a longer shift they are now required to complete in a shorter span of time.
 That sort of situation makes for stress, anxiety and a pressure to hurry up.
 All in all, it makes for a high likelihood of hospital error.